 Attorney Rusty Bianca did not follow the typical path into the practice of law.
 Learn about his background and how it continues to inspire him to work hard for injured and Deaf clients.
 He is proud to protect the rights of those who are unable to stand up for themselves.

-Rusty served in the Louisiana National Guard as an Infantry Officer and in the U.S. Army Reserves as a Transportation and Logistics officer.
+From 1984 until 2004 Rusty proudly served our country in the Louisiana National Guard as an Infantry officer and in the U.S. Army Reserves as a Transportation and Logistics officer.
 He retired from the U.S. Army Reserves with twenty years of service after achieving the rank of Major.
+While serving as a commissioned officer in the Army, Rusty gained valuable leadership experience that has contributed to the sucess he enjoys today.

 Legal Association Memberships